undef125/nepshareextension/README.md

 # nepshareextension
-With this extension you can search for stock detail of any nepali company easily at ease.
+With this extension you can search for stock detail of any nepali company easily.

 # Video Sample